 When is this Useful?
 A Contextual campaign may be right for you if you want to see your brand showcased next to content you know your target audience is interested in.
 This works well at casting a slightly broader net that is still relevant to your brand and audience.

-Second, setup your Brand Awareness campaign
+Second, set up your Brand Awareness Campaign

 To get started with a brand awareness campaign, either navigate to your home page or the ad campaign tab of your dashboard.
 Select which type of brand awareness campaign you’d like to launch.
-Enter your campaign name, budget, optimization strategy and schedule.
+Enter your campaign name, budget, optimization strategy, and schedule.

 After you’ve completed each section of the campaign, select the preferred billing method and launch your campaign.